If you want to get into recording guitar, you’ll need a DAW (Digital Audio Workstation).

 You could use a plugin such as AmpliTube 4, BIAS FX, or Line 6 Helix Native, then use a MIDI foot controller to control any aspect of your tone and effects during a performance.

 Find out about MIDI Foot Controllers in this guide.
 Combining a MIDI foot controller with Ableton Live makes it an incredibly useful performance tool.

 You can even use a MIDI pickup on your guitar to use Ableton to create non-guitar sounds using virtual instruments.
 Find out about MIDI guitars in this guide.

 If you like the idea of adding something unique to your live performances, I highly recommend experimenting with Ableton Live.

 Best DAW for Home Studios

-The best DAW for guitarists who want to have a full-featured home studio is Studio One or Cubase.
-Both Studio One and Cubase provide you with fantastic audio editing tools and a simple interface.
+The best DAW for guitarists who want to have a full-featured home studio is Studio One, Logic Pro or Cubase.
+These DAWs provide you with fantastic audio editing tools and a simple interface.

 Best DAW for Simple Recordings

 The best DAW for simple recordings is Reaper.
 Reaper gives you a simple way to record anything you need, but it also has all the features you may want in the future.